Average Annual Premium

 - Best for Bundling: Safeco

-However, there’s the big “E” that’s unavoidable in California: Nearly five out of six homeowners do not have earthquake insurance.
+However, there’s the big “E” that’s unavoidable in California: Nearly 5 out of 6 homeowners don’t have earthquake insurance.

 Average Annual Premium in California

 California’s beauty and opportunity come at a cost with some of the highest housing prices in the nation.
 The average home cost in California is $440,000 vs. a national average of $180,000.

 Homeowners insurance premiums, on average, are lower than might be expected, however, with an average $974 for the Golden State.
 While California’s average premium close to the national average of $1,132, the difference in price in some areas is related to risk and (partly) to home prices.

 Homeowners insurance policies feature dwelling coverage, which pays toward covered claims that damage the home.
 Dwelling coverage is based on the cost to rebuild the home.
 The same home will cost different amounts to build in different parts of the country, based on building supply costs, transport costs, and labor costs.
 However, that doesn’t explain all of the increased cost of homeowners insurance in California.